bmaupin/micro-civ-4/docs/instructions.md

 - Read this guide first: [Useful shortcuts and features to improve gameplay speed](https://steamcommunity.com/sharedfiles/filedetails/?id=2313060416)
 - While in game, in many places in the UI you can right-click on text to go directly to the Civilopedia entry for that item (e.g. units, technologies, buildings, etc)
   - This is especially helpful since some screens can't be dismissed without making a choice, like when it's time to choose a new technology to research or a new unit or building for a city's building queue
+- When you see an event, you can expand the event log on the left and click on the event to go right to the location related to that event (the unit, city, etc.)

 #### General options